Rather watch than read? Watch a video version of this post.

 The good news about communication challenges is that you, as the moderator, can help to overcome them.
 This process begins with the meeting agenda, and it’s aided by your input along the way.

 This is what I mean by “be clear": You, as the leader, need to be clear with participants about how to improve their communication within the meeting.

 Here are some situations and phrases that can help:

 - When someone keeps on talking: “Thanks for making the point.
 Was there something else that is necessary to add?”

 - When someone is being vague: “I’m sorry, but I don’t think we’re understanding your point.
 Can you boil it down to a single sentence?”

-- When someone is going off topic: “We need to stick to the agenda.”
+- When someone goes off topic: “We need to stick to the agenda.”

-- When someone is interrupting or speaking out of turn: “Thanks, but right now, we need to give Andrew the floor.”
+- When someone interrupts or speaks out of turn: “Thanks, but right now, we need to give Andrew the floor.”